white-lab/protocols/mass_spec/proteomics_workflow.md

 ### Data Processing

 1. Open up the plate reader output in Excel or a comparable spreadsheet program.
 2. Plot the standards concentrations vs. absorbance for each row of BSA (including 0 mg / mL for PBS alone).
 3. Fit a linear regression model to this distribution.
-    1. If the correlation (R^2) is less than X or the scatter plot appears to be non-linear, redo the assay.
-4. Extract the slope (m) and y-intercept (b) for the fitted line.
+Extract the slope (m) and y-intercept (b) for the fitted line.
-5. Calculate the protein concentrations for each sample: concentration = (absorbance - b) / m
+4. Calculate the protein concentrations for each sample:
+   * concentration = (absorbance - b) / m * dilution factor
-6. Multiple the protein concentrations by their dilution factor.
-7. If the calculated concentrations for any sample vary by more than 50%, redo the assay for those samples.
+   * If the calculated concentrations for any sample vary by more than 50% or are outside the standard concentration range, redo the assay for those samples.
-   * Lipids and debris from samples may interfere with absorbance readings
-   * If the concentrations are outside the standards concentrations, redo the assay for those samples with a greater dilution.
+   * If the correlation (R^2) is less than X or the scatter plot appears to be non-linear, redo the assay.
-8. Multiple the concentration by the total sample volume to find the total protein content.
+6. Multiple the concentration by the total sample volume to find the total protein content.

 <div style="page-break-after: always;"></div>